Dark Chocolate Pecan Bark: A Simple and Irresistible Treat

 Spices added to whipped egg whites

-Add remaining ingredients except for pecans.
+Add remaining ingredients except for pecans and mix until combined.

 Butter and pecans folded into spiced egg whites.Pin